mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ## Morwen Bernard Thistlethwaite (1980)

-Early human-based methods for solving the Rubik's Cube typically required around 100 moves.
+Early human-based methods for solving Rubik's Cube typically required around 100 moves.
 A significant breakthrough occurred in 1980 when Morwen Thistlethwaite developed a novel algorithm that reduced the maximum move count to 52.
 The solving process is divided into four distinct phases, each narrowing the available move set [^pochmann-2008-1]:

 <ul>
-<li>Phase 1 (also known as Edge Orientation; EO): all 18 cube turns (U, U', U2, D, D', D2, R, R', R2, L, L', L2, F, F', F2, B, B', B2) are permitted.
+<li>Phase 1 (also known as Edge Orientation; EO): all 18 cube turns (U, U', U2, D, D', D2, R, R', R2, L, L', L2, F, F', F2, B, B', B2) are permitted.</li>
-<li>Phase 2 (Domino Reduction; DR): U and D are restricted to half-turns only - it means no U and D quarter-turns anymore.
+<li>Phase 2 (Domino Reduction; DR): U and D are restricted to half-turns only - it means no U and D quarter-turns anymore.</li>
-<li>Phase 3 (Half-Turn Reduction; HTR): in addition to previous constrains, F and B are restricted to half-turns only.
+<li>Phase 3 (Half-Turn Reduction; HTR): in addition to previous constrains, F and B are restricted to half-turns only.</li>
-<li>Phase 4 (Finish): only half-turns are permitted.
+<li>Phase 4 (Finish): only half-turns are permitted.</li>
 <li>No further turns are allowed at this point.
-Thus, a solved state is reached by the end of phase 4.
+Thus, a solved state is reached by the end of phase 4.</li>
 </ul>

 ![](img/ComputerAlgorithms/Thistlethwaite2.png)